-- (1) The Prim Committee consists of a Chair, a Vice-Chair and the Prim, or his or her nominee, of each residence and private student organisation (PSO), as well as any other members that are provided for in the constitution of the Prim Committee. - (2) The election of the Chair and Vice-Chair of the Prim Committee is subject to the following conditions: - (a) either the Chair or the Vice-Chair must represent PSOs and PSO students on the Student Representative Council, and must be the former or outgoing Prim of a PSO; and - (b) either the Chair or the Vice-Chair must represent residences and students who reside in residences on the Student Representative Council, and must be the former or outgoing Prim of a residence. - (3) The election of the Prim Committee Chair and Vice-Chair is run by the Election Convenor(s) according to section 94.
+- (1) The Prim Committee consists of a Chair, a Vice-Chair and the Prim, or his or her nominee, of each residence and private student organisation (PSO), as well as any other members that are provided for in the constitution of the Prim Committee. - (2) The election of the Chair and Vice-Chair of the Prim Committee is subject to the following conditions: - (a) either the Chair or the Vice-Chair must represent PSOs and PSO students on the Student Representative Council, and must be the former or outgoing Prim of a PSO; and - (b) either the Chair or the Vice-Chair must represent residences and students who reside in residences on the Student Representative Council, and must be the former or outgoing Prim of a residence. - (3) The election of the Prim Committee Chair and Vice-Chair is run by the Election Convenor(s) according to section 94. - (4) Any former or outgoing Prim will be eligible to stand for the vacant position should/if - (i) No PSO Prim in terms of sub-section (2)(a) or no residence Prim in terms of subsection (2)(b) avails him-/herself for election; - (ii) the PSO Prim in terms of sub-section (2)(a) or residence Prim in terms of subsection (2)(b) is not elected in terms of subsection (2).

-- (1) The Prim Committee represents the interests of the residents of residences and members of private student organisations (PSOs), in that capacity, at the Student Representative Council and the University management. - (2) The Prim Committee has the powers necessary for the performance of its duties.
+- (1) The Prim Committee represents the interests of the residents of residences and members of PSOs, in that capacity, at the Student Representative Council and the University management. - (2) The Prim Committee has the powers necessary for the performance of its duties.

-The Prim Committee has a constitutional mandate to actively promote the rights of students contained in chapter 2, and specifically the right, under section 8(1), to an enabling campus environment in which student success and academic excellence are encouraged and pursued.
+The Prim Committee has a constitutional mandate to actively promote the rights of students contained in Chapter 2, and specifically the right, under section 8(1), to an enabling campus environment in which student success and academic excellence are encouraged and pursued.

-- (1) The Prim Committee may, upon approval by the Student Representative Council, accept any constitutions, rules or regulations, or amendments thereto, that organise its activities. - (2) The Student Representative Council may refuse to approve new constitutions, rules, regulations or amendments submitted by the Prim Committee on the grounds of - (a) procedural unfairness; or

-- (b) incompatibility with the Prim Committee's constitutional mandate or the constitutional framework of student leadership at the University. - (3) The Prim Committee may appeal to the Student Court against a refusal by the Student Representative Council under subsection (2).
+- (1) The Prim Committee may, upon approval by the Student Representative Council, accept any constitutions, rules or regulations, or amendments thereto, that organise its activities. - (2) The Student Representative Council may refuse to approve new constitutions, rules, regulations or amendments submitted by the Prim Committee on the grounds of - (a) procedural unfairness; or - (b) incompatibility with the Prim Committee's constitutional mandate or the constitutional framework of student leadership at the University. - (3) The Prim Committee may appeal to the Student Court against a refusal by the Student Representative Council under subsection (2).